williamaerus/youtube-downloader-python/README.md

 a simple python script to download content from youtube

-# instructions
+# configuration

-you just need to change the final directory in the code the syntax to launch the command is simple
+install all the needed repositories written in the requirements.md file

+then at line 14 in the code change *yd.download('./')* with *yd.download('final directory')* if you don't change it's gonna save the video in the same directory as the file

 # linux terminal